 Cultural expectations and norms matter when it comes to surveillance, not least because courts still use a “reasonable expectation” of privacy test when they evaluate the legal protections to govern high-tech government spying.
 That’s one reason why it’s so encouraging to see a consumer privacy effort related to corporate surveillance of children succeed.

-Last year, the consumer protection group Center for a Commercial Free Childhood (CCFC) contacted me asking for help in pushing back against a creepy new surveillance device marketed to parents, for use in monitoring their children.
+Last year, the consumer protection group Campaign for a Commercial-Free Childhood (CCFC) contacted me asking for help in pushing back against a creepy new surveillance device marketed to parents, for use in monitoring their children.
 I was happy to help.
 The device, created by Mattel and called the “Aristotle,” was marketed as a “first-of-its kind connected kids room platform” parents could put in their infant’s room to “comfort, entertain, teach, and assist during each development state — evolving with a child as their needs change.”
 The device captured audio and video surveillance data of children, and used artificial intelligence to process the information.

 CCFC started a petition to demand Mattel drop the device, and it garnered over 15,000 signatures.
 Then Senator Markey got involved, writing the company a letter warning about the “serious privacy concerns” the technology raises, as it enables Mattel to “build an in-depth profile of children and their family.”